marskuh/jdbc-tutorial/intellij/README.md

 - User: MYSQL_USER
 - Password: MYSQL_PASSWORD

+Please note, when loading this project into IntelliJ some path's may not work (especially the JDK/SDK) bits.
+You need to manually configure it.

 ## JDBC Connection String

 The JDBC connection string is used by the `javax.sql.DataSource` or the `javax.sql.DriverManager` to determine which JDBC driver to use